MIRICMILAN/US-AI-Patents/README.md

 # Using Supervised Machine Learning for Large-Scale Classification in Management Research

-Code and Data for: Miric, M., Jia, N. and Huang, K. (Forthcoming) **Using Supervised Machine Learning for Large-Scale Classification In Management Research: The Case For Identifying Artificial Intelligence Patents.** *Strategic Management Journal*.
+Code and Data for: Miric, M., Jia, N., & Huang, K. G. (2023). **Using supervised machine learning for large-scale classification in management research: The case for identifying artificial intelligence patents.** *Strategic Management Journal*, 44(2), 491–519. [[https://doi.org/10.1002/smj.3441](https://doi.org/10.1002/smj.3441)].

 ## Abstract